smpallen99/coherence/README.md

 * [Unlockable With Token](#unlockable-with-token): provides a link to send yourself an unlock email.
 * [Rememberable](#remember-me): provides persistent login with 'Remember me?' check box on login page.

-Coherence provides flexibility by adding namespaced templates and views for only the options specified by the `mix coherence.install` command.
-This boiler plate code is added to your `web/templates/coherence` and `web/views/coherence` directories.
+Coherence provides flexibility by adding namespaced templates and views for only the options specified by the `mix coh.install` command.
+This boiler plate code is added to your `lib/my_project/web/templates/coherence` and `lib/my_project/web/views/coherence` directories.

 Once the boilerplate has been generated, you are free to customize the source as required.